ortus-boxlang/boxlang-docs/language/closures.md

 > A closure is the combination of a function and the lexical environment within which that function was declared.

-Remember that functions (UDFs) in Boxlang are objects, and closures are objects.
+Remember that functions (UDFs) in BoxLang are objects, and closures are objects.
 So, are closures and functions the same?
 The answer is yes and no. The main difference between a UDF and a closure is that closures have access to the lexical environment in which they are declared.
 Both functions and closures can be manipulated at runtime and passed around to other functions and closures or returned from other functions and closures.
 Phew!

 A closure can be used in any of the following ways: